Florence Griswold Museum: Museum

 Works by Emil Carlsen, Charles Ebert, Bruce Crane and Willard Metcalf.

 Florence Griswold House

 The Florence Griswold House in Old Lyme, Connecticut was a boardinghouse run by Florence Griswold, where American Impressionist artists lived and painted—often directly on the walls and doors of the house.
 The building is now part of the campus of the Florence Griswold Museum.
+The house was designated a National Historic Landmarks in 1993.

 Leading artists of the Old Lyme Art Colony who stayed at the boardinghouse were Henry Ward Ranger, Edward Charles Volkert, Childe Hassam, and Willard Metcalf.
 U.S. President Woodrow Wilson and his family dined with "Miss Florence" and the artists in the house.

 Old Lyme resident Harry Hoffman helped to save Griswold's house through a fund-raising campaign so that it could be converted into a Museum.